DefinitelyTyped/tsd/README.md

 TSD is a package manager to search and install [TypeScript](http://www.typescriptlang.org/) definition files directly from the community driven [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped) repository.

 :warning: This is the development branch [dev/next](https://github.com/DefinitelyTyped/tsd/tree/dev/next) for `v0.6.x`.

 :point_right: Current release version `v0.5.x` lives at [master](https://github.com/DefinitelyTyped/tsd/tree/master).

-#### Usage notes

-*	It is recommended you check-in the definitions you install into your VCS.
-*	Don't forget to move your fixes back to [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped)

-#### Github rate-limit

-The Github API has a 60-requests-per-hour [rate-limit](http://developer.github.com/v3/#rate-limiting) for non-authenticated use.
-You'll likely never hit this as TSD uses local caching and the definition files are downloaded from Github RAW urls.
-If you need some more then a scope-limited Github OAuth token can be used to boost the limit to 5000.

-#### Usage stats & update-notifier

-The CLI tool [tracks](https://github.com/DefinitelyTyped/tsd/blob/master/src/tsd/cli/tracker.ts) some *anonymous* usage statistics about what definitions are installed though TSD in Google Analytics (using [universal-analytics](https://npmjs.org/package/universal-analytics)).
-There is also a [update-notifier](https://npmjs.org/package/update-notifier) service to check for TSD updates.

 ## Install